vsobani/tarzanskiils/README.md

 We have to make sure that the no commits are done with master.

 $git branch -f day2  //This will create a branch and select that branch from the origin master

+Python:

+Decimal and fraction module are used to get the accurate value.2 Syntax Decimal("12.12"),Fraction(2.3)